tmstorm/invgo/README.md

 Example: `api.v1.breakingnews.all:get`

 Scopes are defined in `invgo.ScopeType` constants.
 All supported scope types can be found in `scopes.go`.

+>[!NOTE]
-The Ingvate does not allow a generic 'all' for an endpoints methods, so you must add the corresponding scope for every method you intend on using for that endpoint.
+>Ingvate does not allow a generic 'all' for an endpoints methods, so you must add the corresponding scope for every method you intend on using for that endpoint.
-However if an endpoint only accepts on method I have shortened the scope name to indicate that it only supports one method.
+>However if an endpoint only accepts one method I have shortened the scope name to indicate that it only supports one method.

 ```go
 import "github.com/Bay-Shore-Systems-Inc/invgo"